connctd/slate/source/includes/_units.md

 ## Retrieve units

-Retrieves a list of all accessible units
+Retrieves a list of resource links to units the user belongs to

 Required scope: `connctd.units.read`